CharlieAlphaFox/PivotedWwap/README.md

 Identifies the overal bigger picture trend, 1 Hr candls, Daily GMT pivots for Vwap deviations and more.

+Graphs visually whatever you want to throw at it.

-You can build (and easily write) your own strategy, could be based on Moving averages, MACD, VWAP, combined or etc.
+You can build (and easily write) your own strategy, could be based on Moving averages, MACD, VWAP, RSI combined or more.

-# Disclaimer: The strategies presented here just run, most likely it is not profitable (contact me: https://www.linkedin.com/in/carlo-fernandez-benedetto/ to write one)
+# Disclaimer: The strategies presented here just run, most likely it is not profitable (contact me: https://www.linkedin.com/in/carlo-fernandez-benedetto/ to write a proper one)

+90 percent of retail traders loose 90 percent or more of their account in 90 days or less.
+Trade responsably and take care of the trading capital.

-# To be added:
+# Can easily be added:

 Goes Long or Short depending on the trend and the strategy chosen, and starts looking for similar pairs faster to trade when volatility increases.